jfox25/CapstoneProject/README.md

 * 8:10, start to build component tree diagram for table-demo
 * 8:40, start research into how to do api calls in a react app
 * 9:10, start research into CORS policy
+* 9:50, continue research into api calls in react apps